underscoreio/essential-scala/src/pages/traits/traits.md

 res16: Long = 8871
 ~~~

-`id` and `createdAt` are abstract so they must be defined in the class to satisfy the compiler.
+`id` and `createdAt` are abstract so they must be defined in extending classes to satisfy the compiler.
 Our classes implement them as `vals` rather than `defs`.
 This is legal in Scala, which sees `def` as more general version of `val`[^uap].
-It is good practice to always define abstract members using `def` unless we specifically want to restrict them to being fields.
+It is good practice to always define abstract members using `def`.

 The `extends` keyword can be used to extend classes as well as traits.
 When we do this we need to specify the parameters of the super-constructor in the definition: